antor44/livestream_video/README.md

 pip3 install --upgrade streamlink
 ```

 The main executable of whisper.cpp, which is the primary example, should be in the same directory with the default executable name 'main'.
 Additionally, the whisper model files should be placed in the "models" subdirectory with the correct format and name, as specified in the Whisper.cpp repository.
-This can be done using the playlist4whisper application or by using terminal commands, like the examples below:
+This can be done using the playlist application or by using terminal commands, like the examples below:
 ```
 make tiny.en
 ```